-- 4.6.11 Adult entertainment

-- 4.6.12 Policy

-- 4.6.13 No-one under the age of 18 should be permitted to enter premises whilst entertainment of an adult nature is being provided.

-- 4.6.14 Adult entertainment should not take place in such a location as could be viewed from the outside of the premises.
-Advertising of adult entertainment should not include any photographs of the entertainment. - 4.6.15 In the event of representations being made, applications which include provision for adult entertainment to be provided, will not normally be granted unless the applicant can demonstrate that performers will be safe and that unlawful activities will not take place. - 4.6.16 In considering the grant of applications involving striptease, nudity (partial or otherwise) and other forms or adult entertainment the Authority will also have regard to the increased risk of nuisance to nearby residents and will consider rejecting the application or attaching appropriate conditions.
+- 4.6.11 Adult entertainment - 4.6.12 Policy - 4.6.13 No-one under the age of 18 should be permitted to enter premises whilst entertainment of an adult nature is being provided. - 4.6.14 Adult entertainment should not take place in such a location as could be viewed from the outside of the premises.
+Advertising of adult entertainment should not include any photographs of the entertainment. - 4.6.15 In the event of representations being made, applications that include provision for adult entertainment to be provided, will not normally be granted unless the applicant can demonstrate that performers will be safe and that unlawful activities will not take place. - 4.6.16 In considering the grant of applications involving striptease, nudity (partial or otherwise) and other forms or adult entertainment the Authority will also have regard to the increased risk of nuisance to nearby residents and will consider rejecting the application or attaching appropriate conditions. - 4.6.17 Where the local authority has adopted Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982 as amended by section 27 of the Policing and Crime Act 2009, an application for a sexual entertainment venue licence must be made.
+This will be the subject of a separate policy at a later date.